PureVPN Review 2019 – Amazingly Great or Terribly Worse?

 However, it’s worth noting that Coin payments are Nonrefundable.
 That’s something to consider if you’re planning on getting a refund later on.

-In my PureVPN speed tests, the provider managed to offers speeds I haven’t seen in quite a while.
+In my PureVPN speed review, the provider managed to offers speeds I have not seen in quite a while.
 I mean I was seriously blown away by the results.

 To keep things concise, I performed the speeds test on 5 of the following servers:

 FYI, I tested the speeds on my 15 Mbps office internet connection.

 I’ve compiled the ping, the download speeds and upload speeds of each server in a table below.
 The below results are achieved using the PureVPN Chrome extension and not the actual app.

 |Server Location||Ping (ms)||Download (Mbps)||Upload (Mbps)|

 |U.S Miami FL||266||9.92||6.40|

 While the Chrome extension yielded consistent results, the Windows app didn’t.